Sedation Dentistry – Dallas, TX

 Do you feel a little bit anxious whenever you visit your dentist?
 That’s not unusual at all; many people find themselves nervous even when receiving a normal dental checkup.
 However, there are patients who suffer from more severe anxieties or even outright phobias when it comes to dentistry due to their own past experiences or apprehension of a specific procedure.
 Children and patients with developmental disabilities are especially likely to experience fear during their appointments.
 Not only can this make the visit itself unpleasant, but stressing about it could lead to high blood pressure and trouble sleeping the night before.
 In extreme cases, it can be so bad that patients simply avoid dental care altogether and only ever visit a dentist once they’re in the middle of a dental emergency.
-We can help you relieve dental anxiety with sedation dentistry in Park Cities, Dallas, TX.
+We can help you relieve dental anxiety with sedation dentistry in Dallas, TX.

 Why Choose R. David Brumbaugh, DDS for Sedation Dentistry?

 - Advanced Dental Training in IV Sedation

 Dr. Brumbaugh is licensed by the Texas State Board of Dental Examiners in the administration of intravenous (IV), oral and Nitrous Oxide sedation.
 He holds advanced cardiac life support (ACLS) Health Care Provider Certification and is trained to handle emergency situations should one ever present.
 Dr. Brumbaugh is also a member of the American Dental Society of Anesthesiology.